 That is the most amazing thing in the history of Christendom, that again and again people have found a way to quiet their consciences in religious worship services and devotions, while outside the masses of the deprived banged at the church doors with their heavy accusations and darkened the stained-glass windows.
 There is no reconciliation with God without reconciliation with humanity.
 There is no subjective Christianity in the sense of limiting the little individual in his isolated relationship to his personal God, for there is no isolated individual; and there is no God who sees a person separate from that person's connection to others.

 To become a Christian and to see God, to have a part in the kingdom of God, means to show mercy to all, to feel a hunger and an insatiable thirst for an all-embracing justice, for serving love and non-violent dedication.

 Article edited for length and clarity.
-View original document here: Reconciliation Work.
+View original document in our digital archive: Reconciliation Work (1921).